 expensive hotels and tourist traps, try alternative solutions.
 If

-visiting Paris, check out our budget
+visiting Paris, check out our

-Paris tips.
+Paris pages.

 Answer: